paul891112/EST_FS24_Assignment03/03-messages/Documentation.md

 them with values extracted with ArgumentCaptor.
 Both collections contain exactly the same elements.
 The test passes.

 The empty input list doesn't deserve to be tested, since we have already asserted that messageService is not executed when passing an empty list as parameter.
+Tests pass as expected.

 ## C. Content of invocation - increased Observability